cyupa/website/src/pages/help/billing-and-payments/company-billing/index.md

 ---
 date: "2018-04-11"
 path: "/help/company-billing"
-title: "Configure company billing"
+title: "Switch to a company card"
-weight: 2
+weight: 4
 ---

 If you would like to switch from your personal credit card to a company card, or upgrade using a company credit card, you’ll need to do the following: